apakhbari/CheatSheets/Linux/Linux_CS_refined.md

 | 5    | notice      | A normal but significant condition message                                  |
 | 6    | info        | An informational message from the system                                    |
 | 7    | debug       | Debugging messages for developers                                           |

+# History of Linux Logging

+- **sysklogd** → The original syslog application, it includes two programs: the syslogd program to monitor the system and applications for events, and the klogd program to monitor the Linux kernel for events.
+- **syslogd-ng** → Added advanced features, such as message filtering and the ability to send messages to remote hosts.
+- **rsyslog** → The project claims the "r" stands for "rocket fast."
+Speed is the focus of the rsyslog project, and the rsyslogd application has quickly become the standard logging package for many Linux distributions.
+- **systemd-journald** → Part of the systemd application for system startup and initialization, many Linux distributions are now using this for logging.
+It does not follow the syslog protocol but instead uses a completely different way of reporting and storing system and application events.

+## rsyslogd

+- `/etc/rsyslogd.conf` file or `*.conf` files in the `/etc/rsyslog.d/` directory → define rules on what events to listen for and how to handle them using the rsyslogd program.
+- Format of an rsyslogd rule is: `facility.priority action`

+    - The **facility** entry uses one of the standard syslog protocol facility keywords.
+    - The **priority** entry uses the severity keyword as defined in the syslog protocol, but with a twist.
+    - The **action** entry defines what rsyslogd should do with the received syslog message.

+### Setting Priority

+- **kern.crit**

+    - Logs all kernel event messages with a severity of critical, alert, or emergency.
+    - When you define a severity, syslogd will log all events with that severity or higher (lower severity code).

+- **kern.=crit**

+    - Logs only messages with a specific severity.

+- **\*.emerg**

+    - Logs all events with an emergency severity level.
+Use wildcard characters for either the facility or priority.

+### Actions

+- Forward to a regular file
+- Pipe the message to an application
+- Display the message on a terminal or the system console
+- Send the message to a remote host
+- Send the message to a list of users
+- Send the message to all logged-in users

+### rsyslogd.conf configuration entries, for Ubuntu 18.04:

+- `auth,authpriv.* /var/log/auth.log`
+- `_._;auth,authpriv.none -/var/log/syslog`
+- `kern.* -/var/log/kern.log`
+- `mail.* -/var/log/mail.log`
+- `mail.err /var/log/mail.err`
+- `_.emerg :omusrmsg:_`

+### rsyslogd.conf configuration entries, for CentOS 7:

+- `*.info;mail.none;authpriv.none;cron.none /var/log/messages`
+- `authpriv.* /var/log/secure`
+- `mail.* -/var/log/maillog`
+- `cron.* /var/log/cron`
+- `_.emerg :omusrmsg:_`
+- `uucp,news.crit /var/log/spooler`
+- `local7.* /var/log/boot.log`

+A common server these days in many data centers is a central logging host that receives and stores logs for all its various log client systems.
+Configuring your system to act as a logging client is fairly easy using the rsyslog application’s configuration file(s).
+For doing so, edit the `/etc/rsyslogd.conf` configuration file and go to the file’s bottom:

+- `TCP|UDP[(z#)]HOST:[PORT#Linux] → _._ @@(z9)[loghost.anisa.co.ir:6514](http://loghost.anisa.co.ir:6514)`

+- **TCP|UDP**: You can select either the TCP or UDP protocols to transport your log messages to the central log server.
+UDP can lose data, so you should select TCP if your log messages are important.
+Use a single at sign (@) to select UDP and double at signs (@@) to choose TCP.
+- **[(z#)]**: This syntax is optional.
+The `z` selects `zlib` to compress the data prior to traversing the network, and the `#` picks the compression level, which can be any number between 1 (lowest compression) and 9 (highest compression).
+- **HOST**: Designates the central logging server either by a fully qualified domain name (FQDN), such as `example.com`, or an IP address.
+If you use an IPv6 address, it must be encased in brackets.
+- **[PORT#]**: This syntax is optional.
+Designates the port on the remote central logging host where the log service is listening for incoming traffic.

+## logrotate

+- For busy Linux systems, it doesn’t take long to generate large log files.
+So many Linux distributions install the logrotate utility.
+It automatically splits rsyslogd log files into archive files based on a time or the size of the file.
+You can usually identify archived log files by a numerical extension added to the log filename.
+- logrotate can also compress, delete, and if desired, mail a log file to a designated account.
+- To ensure the files are handled in a timely manner, the logrotate utility is typically run every day as a cron job.
+- `/etc/logrotate.conf` → configuration file to determine how each log file is managed.

+- `$ logger` → Enter messages into the system log.
+If you create and run scripts on your Linux system, you may want to log your own application events.

+- Most Linux distributions create log files in the `/var/log` directory.
+- Depending on the security of the Linux system, many log files are readable by everyone, but some may not be.
+- It’s also common for individual applications to have a separate directory under the `/var/log` directory for their own application event messages, such as `/var/log/apache2` for the Apache web server.
+- Since rsyslogd log files are text files, you can use any of the standard text tools available in Linux, such as `cat`, `head`, `tail`, as well as filtering tools, such as `grep`, to view the files and search them.
+One common trick for administrators is to watch a log file by using the `-f` option with the `tail` command.
+That displays the last few lines in the log file but then monitors the file for any new entries and displays those too.

+## systemd-journald

+- We call it a journal utility instead of a logging utility.
+- The system-journald program uses a completely different method of storing event messages from the syslog protocol.
+However, it does store syslog messages as well as notes from the kernel, boot events, service messages, and so on.
+- `/etc/systemd/journald.conf` → The systemd-journald service reads its configuration from this configuration file.